 I also know the planes will be tiny, from unheard-of airlines, and will fly into airports whose landing strips look smaller than the path across my garden.

 Panic sets in and overshadows everything else.

-I had to act fast; the words "I hate flying" are seeping into my brain and I'm a travel writer.
-I can't travel the world with an airplane phobia.
+I have to act fast; the words “I hate flying” are seeping into my brain and I’m a travel writer.
+I can’t travel the world (and pay my bills) with an airplane phobia.
 (I’ve written more about fear of flying on this page.)

 I considered taking flight anxiety medication.
-But I was looking at a dozen flights in ten days and if I succumbed to some kind of chemical fear of flying treatment, I might be so off-balance I wouldn't be able to complete my assignments.
+But I was looking at a dozen flights in ten days and if I succumbed to some kind of chemical treatment for fear of flying, I might be so off-balance I wouldn’t be able to complete my assignments.
 (And the meds probably wouldn’t work.)